-Senior Research Analyst, Buildings Program
+Senior Researcher, Buildings Program

 Rohini Srivastava conducts research to promote energy efficiency in commercial and residential buildings and examines practices that can be used to finance investments in high-performance, energy efficient technologies.
 She joined ACEEE in 2018.